revealos/reveal-client/docs/OVERLAY_POSITIONING.md

 ### Tooltip
 - Positions in specified quadrant (defaults to `topCenter`)
 - Fixed positioning based on viewport dimensions and tooltip size
+- Glassmorphic styling with translucent background, backdrop blur, and subtle borders
+- Arrow bubble indicator appears above tooltip (for bottom quadrants) or below tooltip (for top quadrants)
+- Arrow bubble is always centered horizontally on the tooltip and features a floating animation
-- No target element attachment or arrows
+- No target element attachment

 ### Banner
 - Typically uses `topLeft`, `topCenter`, or `topRight` quadrants